 - ATM Bank Card.
 This can be a very helpful means to get additional Pesos (aka cash) when needed.
 We'll be in two towns that for sure have banks with ATMs.
 But, check with your bank.
 You'll need advance authorization (from yourself) to allow international transactions against your ATM card.
 I've used mine on nearly every trip about half way.
 You might want to authorize your credit card as well but I'll warn you that almost no one accepts them outside major towns.
 Cash is king.
-Dollars welcome but not alway at the best exchange rates.
+Dollars welcome but not always at the best exchange rates.
 We'll hit the bank in Tecate so everyone can get Pesos as needed.

 - Cell phone.
 Actually kinda useless.
 There is coverage in some towns we'll be in.
 But if you want to be able to call home on your phone get in touch with your network provider.
 Make sure you have coverage in Baja and a plan that will allow you to do international calling back to the U.S.

 - Insurance ... on your body.
 Some people like to have an international rescue/evacuation policy.
 This will provide some kind of transport back to the U.S. in the event you are injured.
 Generally a medical flight of some kind.
 I don't travel with this but I know people that do.
 Each to their own.
 If you're interested, start shopping to find a deal.